 Switch is a flexible program with small class numbers, focused on employment and education pathways.
 The program is tailored to individual students, where the teacher is accompanied by a youth worker at all times, to help support the individual progress of students.

 Students gain a greater sense of belonging, feel safe, have fun and learn more about themselves, whilst being introduced to more opportunities.
 Switch is delivered four days per week, operating from Tuesday through until Friday, from 9.30am until 2.30pm each day.

-If your attendance was not great at your current school during 2018, this change in environment could be the answer for you to get your education back on track, operating alongside your school calendar, but attending Holmesglen's Glen Waverley campus instead, as an alternative to Year 10, in 2019.
+If your attendance was not great at your current school during 2019, this change in environment could be the answer for you to get your education back on track, operating alongside your school calendar, but attending Holmesglen Waverley Campus instead of your school (eg. an alternative to year 10, in 2020).

 Tuesdays through to Fridays

 9.30am - 2.30pm

 Project work in class and within the community (e.g. excursions).

 All assessment tasks to be carried out in class, as is pre-learning for these assessment tasks.

 Youth workers and counsellors available for individual support every day.